 “There is basically nothing in my kitchen that I have not, at one time or another . . . smeared peanut butter on.
 I include pot holders in that statement.”

 The National Peanut Board says it takes about 540 peanuts to make a 12-ounce jar of peanut butter, so yes, I kind of feel guilty for all the peanuts I personally decimate.

 On my Pinterest Board for recipes, many of the recipes you will see include either chocolate, peanut butter, or both.
 (Viz: Peanut Butter Cup Overload Cake, Monkey Peanut Butter Bars, Crock Pot Peanut Butter Cup Cake, Peanut Butter Chocolate Chip Cake, and so on.)
 (Just to fake people out, most of my other recipes involve quinoa.)

 What will I be making to celebrate this holiday?
-I’m thinking Peanut Butter Cookie with Toffee and Chocolate Chips.
+I’m thinking “Soft and Chewy Peanut Butter Toffee Cookies.”
 The recipe, from Back For Seconds Blog, is here:

 • 3/4 cups unsalted butter (softened)